2023 Review

 - 8 November 2022: Publish revised proposals and conduct four-week written consultation;

-You can read more about the process, law and policies we work to in the review in our Guide to the 2023 Review.
+You can read more about the process, law and policies in our Guide to the 2023 Review.

-We have created a partner pack, which includes our press release, blog, copy and graphics for your website or social media channels, an FAQ and more to help you publicise the 2023 Boundary Review.
+To assist with promoting awareness and engagement with the review, we created and supplied a partner pack, which included our press release, blog, copy and graphics that could be used on websites or social media channels, an FAQ and more.
 Download our partner pack here.

-All information about this review will be published via this section of our website, with key updates and notifications also issued via our Twitter account @BCEReviews.
+All information about the review was published via this section of our website, with key updates and notifications also issued via our Twitter account @BCEReviews.

 This page reformats automatically when printed.
 Print this section